saghm/rustball/README.md

 	-	Response: list of players who have the given tag
 -	`/tags/player/:id`
 	-	Type: GET
-	-	Response: Single document with the player's info and tags
+	-	Response: single document with the player's info and tags
 -	`/tags/player/:id/add`
 	-	Type: POST
 	-	JSON data: "tag" => tag to add to player
-	-	Response: Object specifying success or error
+	-	Response: object specifying success or error
 -	`/teams`
 	-	Type: GET
-	-	Response: List of all teams
+	-	Response: list of all teams
 -	`/teams/batters`
 	-	Type: GET
 	-	Response: list of teams with left-handed and right-handed batters grouped